 This item was added to your Cart

-This event will be a 3/4 day conference focused on Oil & Gas in the Appalachian Basin and the presentations will be grouped into 4 sessions: Cybersecurity in the O&G, Big Data – technology – workforce, Utica in PA, & The trinity: Crackers, Storage, & Pipelines.
+This event will be a ¾ day conference focused on Oil & Gas in the Appalachian Basin and the presentations focus on these key topics: Crackers, Storage, & Pipelines; Utica in PA; Cybersecurity in the O&G; Big Data – technology – workforce.

 This New Horizons conference will be the perfect place for you to meet your fellow: producers, services companies, industry insiders, policy makers, regulators, environmental professionals, academics, suppliers to the industry, legal professionals, developers and supply chain companies.